Georgia (U.S. state): Economy

-There are 16 Fortune 500 companies and 26 Fortune 1000 companies with headquarters in Georgia, including Home Depot, UPS, Coca-Cola, TSYS, Delta Air Lines, Aflac, Southern Company, and Anthem Inc..
+There are many Fortune 500 companies with headquarters in Georgia, including Home Depot, UPS, Coca-Cola, TSYS, Delta Air Lines, Aflac, Southern Company, and Elevance Health.
+In addition, there are also many Fortune 1000 companies.

 Atlanta boasts the world's busiest airport, as measured both by passenger traffic and by aircraft traffic.
-Also, the Port of Savannah is the fourth-largest seaport and fastest-growing container seaport in North America, importing and exporting a total of 2.3 million TEUs per year.
+In addition, the Port of Savannah is the fourth-largest seaport and fastest-growing container seaport in North America, importing and exporting a total of 2.3 million TEUs per year.

 Atlanta has a significant effect on the state of Georgia, the Southeastern United States, and beyond.
 It has been the site of growth in finance, insurance, technology, manufacturing, real estate, service, logistics, transportation, film, communications, convention and trade show businesses and industries, while tourism is important to the economy.
 Atlanta is a global city, also called world city or sometimes alpha city or world center, as a city generally considered to be an important node in the global economic system.

 For the five years through November 2017, Georgia has been ranked the top state (number 1) in the nation to do business, and has been recognized as number 1 for business and labor climate in the nation, number 1 in business climate in the nation, number 1 in the nation in workforce training and as having a "Best in Class" state economic development agency.

 In 2016, Georgia had a median annual income per person of between $50,000 and $59,999, which is in inflation-adjusted dollars for 2016.
 The U.S. median annual income for the entire nation is $57,617.
 This lies within the range of Georgia's median annual income.

+A 2024 study listed Georgia in the top 20 of states for an affordable cost of living.
+However, studies for 2025 have shown Georgia is the leading state for personal loan searches, with nearly twice the volume of most other states.

+Manufacturing

+While many textile jobs moved overseas, there is still a textile industry located around the cities of Rome, Columbus, Augusta, Macon and along the I-75 corridor between Atlanta and Chattanooga, Tennessee.
+Historically it started along the fall line in the Piedmont, where factories were powered by waterfalls and rivers.
+It includes the towns of Cartersville, Calhoun, Ringgold and Dalton.

+In November 2009, the South Korean automaker Kia Corporation began production in Georgia.
+The first Kia plant built in the U.S., Kia Motors Manufacturing Georgia, is located in West Point.
+Rivian, an electric vehicle manufacturer, plans to begin production at a facility in Social Circle in 2024.

+Industrial products include textiles and apparel, transportation equipment, food processing, paper products, chemicals and products, and electric equipment.